 I’m pretty sure fumes came out of my ears, you know like in those cartoons from long ago!
 How frustrating and demeaning.
 I was scared and sick, needing answers.
 I had already been told by a number of doctors that I was just stressed out.
 I think that must be what they tell you when they don’t know what to tell you.

 I didn’t accept her answer and politely told her that I didn’t appreciate her diagnosis.
-She offered that I see a doctor down the hall for a second opinion.
+She suggested that I see a doctor down the hall for a second opinion.
 She said that this doctor was seeing a lot of patients who had Lyme and that she could tell me for sure.

 I was transferred to the front desk where I made another appointment but this time with the doctor down the hall.